Field Crop Reporting Series

 Revisions and seasonal adjustment

 Seeded areas data published from all field crop surveys, as well as from modelled data, of a typical crop year represent preliminary estimates until the November instance of the survey, and can be changed over the course of the crop year.
-Yield and crop production estimates published from the July instance also represent preliminary estimates until November instance.
+Yield and crop production estimates published from the July and August instances also represent preliminary estimates until November instance.
 The areas and production estimates published at the end of the crop year through the November instance of the survey are considered final, but are subject to change for two years, and to intercensal revisions if applicable.
 The revision period for stocks data also lasts two years.

 All surveys are subject to sampling and non-sampling errors.
 Sampling error occurs because population estimates are derived from a sample of the population rather than the entire population.
 Non-sampling error is not related to sampling and may occur for various reasons during the collection and processing of data.
 For example, non-response is an important source of non-sampling error.
 Undercoverage or overcoverage of the population, differences in the interpretations of questions and mistakes in recording, coding and processing data are other examples of non-sampling errors.
 To the maximum extent possible, these errors are minimized through careful design of the survey questionnaire, verification of the survey data, and follow-up with respondents when needed to maximize response rates.